 At this point jbuild and fbuild are pointing to the overloaded functions in helper that have the appropriate arguments for a function of type JacobianBuilder and type FunctionBuilder.
-The boost::ref command provides a reference to the appropriate
+The boost::ref command provides a reference to the appropriate function in helper instead of making a copy, this preserves any state that might be present in helper between invocations of the functions jbuild and fbuild by the solver.

 For the power flow application using a non-linear solver, the creation of the solver is a two-step process.
 First, a pointer to a non-linear solver interface is created and then a particular solver instance is assigned to this interface.
-The power application can point to a hand-coded Newton-Raphson solver or a wrapper to the PETSc library of solvers.
+The power flow application can point to a hand-coded Newton-Raphson solver or a wrapper to the PETSc library of solvers.
 The code for this is the following